New Sovietskiy Ossetyr class Ballistic Missile Submarine:

 Author Note: With respect to time line, these designs may or may not reflect our modern time line.
 The time line of these writeups diverged from our time line starting around 1999.
 Consider the universe that these designs are created for to be an alternate universe not bound by ours.

 Model Type: Ossetyr class Ballistic Missile Submarine.

 Crew: 107; 59 officers, 48 petty officers and enlisted crew members (Has a high degree of automation).

 M.D.C. by Location:

-Destroying both of the submarine's Pump Jet Propulsor causes serious problem.
+Destroying both of the submarine’s pump jet propulsors causes serious problems.
 The submarine will no longer be able to use forward momentum and the bow planes to keep the submarine level.
-It is recommended that ballast takes are immediately blown so submarine comes to surface.
-Destruction of one Pump Jet Propulsor reduces the submarine's top speed by half.
+It is recommended that ballast tanks are immediately blown so submarine comes to the surface.
+Destruction of one pump jet propulsor reduces the submarine’s top speed by one quarter.

 Depleting the M.D.C. of the main body destroys the submarine’s structural integrity, causing it to sink.
 If the submarine is underwater, the entire crew will die unless protected by environmental armors that can withstand the pressure that the submarine is under.
 If on the surface, there are enough flotation devices and inflatable life rafts to accommodate everyone aboard.

 Surface: 27.6 mph (24 knots/ 44.5 kph).

 Underwater: 36.8 mph (32 knots/59.3 kph).